History

 The Red Arrows

-The five-year old certainly knows how to entertain the crowds and we think he is simply adorable.
+The five-year-old certainly knows how to entertain the crowds; we think he is adorable.

-The layers of golden robe ( called the Supertunica) that the King was wearing was impressive and quite a weight to carry too.
+The layers of the golden robe ( called the Supertunica) the King wore were impressive and quite a weight to carry.

-In fact, it weighs around 2kg (4.4lb).
-A stunning piece of material that we could even see from the Kings face just how heavy it was, without the 17Th century St Edwards crown to wear too.
+It weighs around 2kg (4.4lb).
+It was a stunning material, and we could even see from the King’s face how heavy it was without the 17th-century St Edwards crown to wear.

 King Charles’ favourite cologne